shopkinsa/ExPerfAnalyzer/README.md

 - **Why don't I just use PAL?**

     You could, but PAL takes even longer to run and throws a lot of false positives.

+- **What's the expected running time?**

+	v0.1.7 and an Intel Core i7-4810MQ @ 2.8Ghz processed a 1GB perfmon sitting on an SSD in 129 seconds.

 - **Can I edit this script however I'd like?**